livegnik/2way-poc-design/01-protocol/05-keys-and-identity.md

 - The identity has at least one bound public key.
 - The envelope signature verifies against one of the bound public keys.

-Signature verification is mandatory and precedes all other validation steps.
+Signature verification is mandatory and precedes all other validation steps, including [schema validation](../02-architecture/managers/05-schema-manager.md) and [ACL evaluation](06-access-control-model.md).

 ## 6. Invariants and guarantees